 - Provide coverage of an assigned service schedule, based on what your particular library or organization can reasonably contribute

-- Identify staff to provide service and have them participate in necessary training, including a half-day training session provided by the project coordinator
+- Identify staff to provide service and have them participate in necessary training

 - Add a standardized branded link to AskUsNow! on the library’s or organization’s home page.

-What are the responsibilities of the library or organization's project liaison?
+What are the responsibilities of the project liaison?

 - Represents the partner library system at statewide meetings and joins the MDASKUSNOW e-mail listserv